xflr6/graphviz/docs/api.rst

      |  Readonly properties inherited from graphviz.saving.Save:
      |
      |  filepath
+     |      The target path for saving the DOT source file.
      |
      |  ----------------------------------------------------------------------
      |  Data and other attributes inherited from graphviz.saving.Save: